Seungho-Kim-SKKU/PP-Vul/README.md

 ## How to use PP-Vul

 ### 1. Preprocessing dataset
-- For convenience, the preprocessed dataset can be found at: https://drive.usercontent.google.com/download?id=1NGslBtKLA1gUex4tjNWbF01O3sFLSHPD&export=download&authuser=1
+- For convenience, the **preprocessed dataset** can be found at: https://drive.usercontent.google.com/download?id=1NGslBtKLA1gUex4tjNWbF01O3sFLSHPD&export=download&authuser=1
-- If you are using the preprocessed dataset, this part can be skipped.
+- If you are using the preprocessed dataset, preprocessing part can be skipped.
-- The raw dataset used in this project can be found at: https://github.com/CGCL-codes/VulCNN/tree/main/dataset
+- The **raw dataset** used in this project can be found at: https://github.com/CGCL-codes/VulCNN/tree/main/dataset
 - Normalization code can be found at: https://github.com/CGCL-codes/VulCNN/blob/main/normalization.py

 #### 1.1.
 Normalization

-- Download the dataset inside [dataset](dataset) folder.
+- Move the raw dataset to *dataset* folder.
 - Unzip the dataset and rename the folder

 ```python